Biblical Meaning of East: Exploring Its Symbolism of New Beginnings and Divine Guidance

 South conveys warmth and comfort.
 It often signifies a place of refuge or richness.
 In Jeremiah 17:26, the southern direction indicates areas of blessing and prosperity.
 The south also includes references to fruitful lands, linking it with growth and abundance.

-Now you might want to learn more about this: Biblical Meaning of Jessica: Uncovering Its Heritage, Significance, and Symbolism
+Now you might want to learn more about this: Biblical Meaning of Cutting Grass in Dreams: Insights for Personal Growth and Renewal

 Application in Scripture